uripont/arrhythmia-origin-predictor/README.md

    Classification of arrhythmia as originating from either the Left Ventricular Outflow Tract (LVOT) or the Right Ventricular Outflow Tract (RVOT).

 2. **Part 2: Sub-regional localization**
-   Discrimination between origins at the Right Coronary Cusp (RCC) and the aortomitral commissure (the mitral-aortic continuity), both of which are located in the LVOT.
+   Discrimination between origins at the Right Coronary Cusp (RCC) and the aortomitral commissure (the mitral-aortic continuity).

 ## Goals